 - Prevent double taxation deriving from the overlap of tax jurisdictions;

 - Eliminate the tax avoidance and evasion with respect to different forms of income flows between Hong Kong and the DTA partners;

 - Identify the tax rules/jurisdictional authority that will apply to transaction trade;

 - Offer added incentive for overseas businesses in Hong Kong and for Hong Kong companies to conduct business in other jurisdictions;

 Hong Kong has entered into Comprehensive Double Taxation Agreements (DTAs) with more than 40 jurisdictions.
-For detailed list of DTAs, you can click HERE.
+For a detailed list of DTAs, you can click HERE

 Exclusive of Comprehensive DTAs, Hong Kong has also actively engaged the trading partners in negotiating DTAs, which include various types of income.
 Noticeably, airline income and shipping income are two aspects of concern that deserve its priority in addressing double taxation given its openness to this matter and long awaiting time of comprehensive DTA to be concluded.
 Both are listed as in the category of Limited Double Taxation Agreements.